impy-project/chromo/README.md

 ## LICENSE

-The source code of impy is licensed under the [BSD 3-clause license (see LICENSE for detail)](LICENSE).
+The source code of chromo is licensed under the [BSD 3-clause license (see LICENSE for detail)](LICENSE).
 The source codes of the event generators are individually licensed under different conditions (see the COPYING files located in the subdirectories).